Relief on the neck of the "Mykonos Vase" depicting Greek warriors

 2nd - 3rd century AD.
 Height 157 cm.

-The figure of Polyphemos was mistakenly restored
+The figure of Polyphemos was mistakenly restored as

 The Atrium, Palazzo Nuovo, Capitoline Museums, Rome.
 Inv.
 No. MC 53.

-as Pan, with the addition of a syrinx (Pan pipes).
+"Pan and a child", with the addition of a syrinx (Pan pipes).

 "Said to have been found near the church of San Stefano Rotondo.
 Has been restored as the god Pan, and was once the subject of much controversy as to whether the eye in the forehead, was an eye, or a mere flaw in the marble.
 The hand with the pipes is a restoration.
 It is work of no artistic merit and doubtful antiquity."